pflanze/cj-unattended-upgrades/README.md

 ## Installation

-* Make sure dist-upgrade won't do anything bad, even when a new relase has come out (you probably want to configure `/etc/apt/sources.list` to refer to a named release).
+* Make sure `apt dist-upgrade` won't do anything bad, even when a new relase has come out (you probably want to configure `/etc/apt/sources.list` to refer to a release name, *not* `stable`).

-* Create a file `/etc/cj-unattended-upgrades.sh` that sets the `notification_email` shell variable to the email address that should be receiving the information emails (Note that `root` does *not* work with Debian's default installation of exim!
-Other local user names do work.)
+* Create a file `/etc/cj-unattended-upgrades.sh` that sets the `notification_email` shell variable to the email address that should be receiving the information emails.
+Note that `root` does *not* work with Debian's default installation of exim!
+Other local user names do work.

 * Install [chj-scripts](https://github.com/pflanze/chj-scripts.git)
   (maybe via [chjize](https://github.com/pflanze/chjize)), as well `daemontools` (used for the logging) and `libtime-parsedate-perl` (not installed by chjize, currently).

 * Run `init-cj-unattended-upgrades` without arguments to verify that the config and dependencies are available.
-  The chj-scripts must be found via its `PATH`, or their default location, `/opt/chj/bin`.
+The chj-scripts must be found via `PATH`, or their default location, `/opt/chj/bin`.

 * Optionally, set `CJ_UNATTENDED_UPGRADES_DRY_RUN=1` for testing
   without installing any upgrades, and/or set `CJ_UNATTENDED_UPGRADES_SLEEPTIME` to a string that is understood by `sleep-random` (default: 4h).

-* Start the daemon as root via `init-cj-unattended-upgrades start`.

 * Install as a sysv style service via:

         ln -s /opt/chj/cj-unattended-upgrades/init-cj-unattended-upgrades /etc/init.d/cj-unattended-upgrades
         systemctl enable --now cj-unattended-upgrades

-  Alternatively, could start the daemon from a `@reboot` entry in the crontab of the root user, but since emailing and logging is handled directly, this doesn't seem to make sense, except if you find this nicer to set environment variables.
+  Alternatively, start the daemon from a `@reboot` entry in the crontab of the root user, calling `..path..to../init-cj-unattended-upgrades start`, but since emailing and logging is handled directly, this doesn't seem to make sense, except if you find this nicer to set environment variables.

 ## Mail check